erou/erou.github.io/index.md

 ## Teaching

 I try to gather informations about what I teach, or used to teach, in the [dedicated section](teaching).
-Be carefull, it might be in French.
+Be careful, it might be in French.